Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

+&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
+This option suggests using the Databricks CLI command databricks jobs create to configure the job and define tasks with their dependencies.
+It also mentions implementing error-handling mechanisms and monitoring job execution logs.
+However, it lacks the fault-tolerant architecture and external workflow management integration mentioned in the problem description.
+Therefore, it may not provide the best potential for handling complex data processing tasks.

+&nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
+This option also utilizes the Databricks CLI command databricks jobs create and suggests implementing custom error-handling logic, manual intervention, and monitoring the job execution status.
+However, it lacks the comprehensive error handling, retry mechanism, and external workflow management integration mentioned in the problem description.
+It may not be the most effective solution for handling intricate data processing tasks.

 &nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
 This option includes using the Databricks CLI command databricks jobs create and suggests configuring tasks with dependencies, implementing error handling, and monitoring job execution logs.
 However, it lacks the fault-tolerant architecture, checkpointing, and state management mechanisms mentioned in the problem description.
 It may not provide the best potential for handling complex data processing tasks in a reliable and resilient manner.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is correct.
 This option suggests designing the job configuration with fault-tolerant architecture, utilizing databricks jobs created to define tasks with dependencies, and implementing a retry mechanism.
 It also mentions checkpointing and state management mechanisms for job resiliency.
 Furthermore, it suggests integrating Databricks with external workflow management systems like Apache Airflow to enhance job monitoring, error handling, and automatic retries.
 This option aligns with the requirements of handling intricate data processing tasks effectively.

-&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect.
-This option suggests using the Databricks CLI command databricks jobs create to configure the job and define tasks with their dependencies.
-It also mentions implementing error-handling mechanisms and monitoring job execution logs.
-However, it lacks the fault-tolerant architecture and external workflow management integration mentioned in the problem description.
-Therefore, it may not provide the best potential for handling complex data processing tasks.

-&nbsp;&nbsp;&nbsp;&nbsp;B.is incorrect.
-This option also utilizes the Databricks CLI command databricks jobs create and suggests implementing custom error-handling logic, manual intervention, and monitoring the job execution status.
-However, it lacks the comprehensive error handling, retry mechanism, and external workflow management integration mentioned in the problem description.
-It may not be the most effective solution for handling intricate data processing tasks.

-**Question 60: Testing and Deployment A data engineer works in a fast-paced software development company that utilizes Databricks for its data analytics and machine learning projects.
+**Question 60: A data engineer worksÂ in a fast-paced software development company that utilizes Databricks for its data analytics and machine learning projects.
 The company places a strong emphasis on collaboration and version control to guarantee code reproducibility and speed up deployment procedures.
 She must choose the Databricks Version Control (Repos) features that will support code/notebook versioning and deployment as the data engineer.
 Which of the following Databricks Version Control (Repos) features would offer the best option for code/notebook versioning and deployment, taking into account the needs of the organization?**

 Options: